Google Search Console's New Generative AI Report: What It Shows (and What It Doesn't)

 Frequently asked questions

 Is the Generative AI report available to everyone?
 Not yet.
-It's rolling out in beta to a subset of sites first, so Google can test it before a wider release.
+As of the June 3, 2026 launch it's rolling out in beta to a subset of sites in the UK first, with Google planning to expand globally after testing.
 If you don't see it in Search Console, check back over the coming weeks — it should reach more accounts over time.

 Does the report show clicks from AI Overviews?
-No. This first version reports impressions only (how often your pages appeared in the AI features), not clicks or sessions.
+No. This first version reports impressions only (how often your pages appeared in the AI features), not clicks, CTR or sessions.
 Click data may come later, but it isn't in the initial rollout.

 Can I see which queries triggered my AI appearances?
-No. The initial report does not include query data, only impressions broken down by page, country, device and date.
+No. The initial report does not include query data, only impressions broken down by page, country, device and date (with hourly-to-monthly granularity).
 The missing query layer is the report's biggest limitation for now.

 Does it track ChatGPT, Perplexity or Gemini?
-No. Search Console only covers Google's own surfaces (AI Overviews, AI Mode, and Discover's AI features).
+No. Search Console only covers Google's own search surfaces (AI Overviews, AI Mode, and Discover's AI features) — it does not cover the standalone Gemini app.
 To track your visibility in ChatGPT, Perplexity and Gemini, you need a dedicated cross-engine tool — see our GEO tools comparison.

 Should I still use a paid AI-visibility tool if this is free?
 For Google-only impressions, the free report is a fine baseline.
 But if you care about ChatGPT and the other engines (where most AI conversations happen), or you need clicks, queries, competitor share and recommendations, a dedicated tracker still does far more.
 They work best together.

-Written and maintained by Minel Gunesoglu (LinkedIn), founder of Is My Brand in AI.
-Reviewed June 3, 2026; updated as the rollout expands.
+Written by Minel Gunesoglu, founder of Is My Brand in AI — more about us.
+Reviewed June 27, 2026.